 What about those who are working full time?

-There are students who are working for 10-12 hours a day.
-They are only supposed to work for 20 hours a week, i.e. 3 hours a day.
+Some students are working for 10-12 hours a day.
+They are only supposed to work for 20 hours a week, i.e., 3 hours a day.
 But they are working for more than that.

-Yes, there are many International students who are doing that.
+Yes, many international students are doing that.
 I don’t deny that.
-Not only are a few but there are thousands of them.
+Not only are a few, but there are thousands of them.

 - Without a doubt, they are doing it illegally.

 People are doing it for ages.
 If they even get caught, corruption is always there to save them.
 Going against the law is breaking the law.
-For once or twice they might give you a warning, but if they catch you again, you will either have to pay fine or they will deport you.
+For once or twice, they might give you a warning, but if they catch you again, you will either have to pay a fine, or they will deport you.

 So, there are jobs in Cyprus for International Students, right?

 Well, here is an interesting fact.
 A law-abiding company or organization will never hire a student for a full-time job.
-They follow the law and would never want to get into illegal cases.
+They follow the law and would never want to get into criminal cases.

 They want their employees to work for at least 8 hours a day.
 But as a student, you are barely allowed to work for 4 hours a day.

-Suppose there are 2 people looking for a job in a reputed company.
-One is you and another one is a Cypriot or a European.
+Suppose two people are looking for a job in a reputed company.
+One is you, and another one is a Cypriot or a European.